jordymeow/meow-gallery/readme.txt

 = 3.2.4 =
 * Fix: Compatibility with PHP...
 5! :) (the plugin was made for PHP 7+).
-* Note: Happy New Year everyone!
-This year, we will try to make everything easier, better and faster!
-We want you to concentrate on the content of your website.
-And if you have a moment, please [review the Meow Gallery](https://wordpress.org/support/plugin/wplr-sync/reviews/?rate=5#new-post), that will help us tremendously.

-= 3.2.2 =
 * Fix: An invisible character was breaking the gallery attributes.

-= 3.2.0 =
-* Update: Little fixes.
 * Add: Added animations.

 = 3.1.0 =